Property investment is a game that can be approached from many angles, and there are many property investment strategies to choose from.

 Renovating to hold is about maximising the potential of a piece of land.

-By renovating successfully, you can not only increase the weekly rent moving forward, but also bump the value of the land by maximising its potential.
+By renovating successfully or by adding furniture, you can not only increase the weekly rent moving forward, but also bump the value of the land by maximising its potential.

 Whereas flipping is often done quickly, a standard renovation doesn’t have to be done as soon as you purchase the property.
 You can wait until you have the time, money or energy to renovate.

 Property Investment Strategy 8: Property Trusts or A-REITs

 The alternative to buying direct property, is to gain exposure to the property market via a Real Estate Investment Trust or A-REITs.

 REITs allow the investor to gain exposure to diversified property asset types that may be difficult or expensive to buy outright (such as commercial office buildings in major cities).